Contractual Limitations on Damages

 id.; ABGB, Section 1336(2); German Civil Code Section 343.

 Ailsa Craig Fishing Co Ltd v.
 Malvern Fishing Co Ltd S.L.T.
 377 at 380.

 id., at 382.

 Whitecap Leisure Ltd v.
 John H Rundle Ltd EWCA Civ 429.

-There is no statutory prohibition, but scholars consider that such clauses are immoral and thus invalid pursuant to Swiss Code of Obligations Article 20.
-Cf. Kessler, Article 41 N 2, in: Basler Kommentar (6th ed.
-2015).
+There is no statutory prohibition, but scholars consider that such clauses are immoral, and thus invalid, pursuant to Swiss Code of Obligations, Article 20. cf. Kessler, Article 41 N 2, in Basler Kommentar Obligationenrecht I (7th ed.
+2019).

-E.g., under New York law, consequential damages may be limited or excluded in commercial contracts, unless such limitation or exclusion is unconscionable, Corinno Civetta Construction Corp v.
+e.g., under New York law, consequential damages may be limited or excluded in commercial contracts, unless the limitation or exclusion is unconscionable, Corinno Civetta Construction Corp v.
 City of New York, 502 N.Y.S.2d 681 (N.Y.
 1986).

 87 BLR 42; CLC 622.

 e.g., Jewson Ltd v.
 Kelly EWCA Civ 1030.

 See, e.g., Scottish Power UK Plc v.
 BP Exploration Operating Co Ltd EWHC 2658 (Comm) (‘this unnatural interpretation of the term consequential loss is to be deprecated’); Transocean Drilling UK Ltd v.
 Providence Resources Plc EWHC 2611 (Comm) (‘It is questionable whether some of those cases would be decided in the same way today, when courts are more willing to recognise that words take their meaning from their particular context and that the same word or phrase may mean different things in different documents’).